 Film – The King’s Speech

 Once King, Edward VIII abandons the throne for Wallis and despite Bertie’s paralyzing fears, his sense of duty propels him into the role, and he becomes King George VI.
-Being now certain of regular public speaking, the two protagonists reconcile and continue to successfully overcome George’s speech impediment.
+Now certain of regular public speaking, the two protagonists reconcile and continue to overcome George’s speech impediment successfully.
 The film is peppered with a number of scenes in which Logue makes the stiff-upper-lipped Bertie swear, sing, and roll on the floor for therapeutic effect.

 The King’s Clothes